Inslee announces new requirements to slow spread of COVID-19 in agriculture industries where outbreaks are on the rise

 ” These regulations go a long way in addressing many of the issues that farmworkers have consistently raised with us, and for that we are deeply grateful,” Nicholson said.

-Another union, Familias Unidas por La Justicia, said that there had been progress but that deep concerns remain, according to a statement released by Charlie McAteer, communications consultant for Columbia Legal Services.
+Another union, Familias Unidas por La Justicia, said that there had been progress but that deep concerns remain, according to a statement released by Charlie McAteer, communications director for Columbia Legal Services.
 Columbia represents the group in a court challenge filed earlier this spring to state coronavirus-related regulation of agriculture.
-In a letter last week to Inslee, a Columba Legal Service attorney suggested that parts of the housing rule were not based on the best available science, and “in particular we object to the fact that farmworkers can be forced to sleep in bunk beds” despite the increased risk of infection.
+In a letter last week to Inslee, Columbia Legal Service attorney Andrea Schmitt wrote that parts of the housing rule were not based on the best available science, and “in particular we object to the fact that farmworkers can be forced to sleep in bunk beds” despite the increased risk of infection.

 CORRECTION: Jon DeVaney’s last name was misspelled in an early version of this story.